-The Contessa 32 was designed by David Sadler in 1970, in response to demand for a larger version of his popular Contessa 26 which had been launched by the Jeremy Rogers boatyard five years earlier.
+The Contessa 32 was designed by David Sadler in 1970 in response to demand for a larger version of his popular Contessa 26, which had been launched by the Jeremy Rogers boatyard 5 years earlier.

 The first two hulls were moulded by Jeremy Rogers in the same year.
-The yacht was exhibited at the London Boat Show in 1971, and was an immediate success, winning 'Boat of the Show' and securing numerous orders.
+The yacht was an immediate success at the London Boat Show in 1971, winning 'Boat of the Show' and securing numerous orders.

-Demand rapidly outstripped production and, until new facilities were built, the waiting list ran to two years.
-In the next decade the Rogers yard built 500 Contessa 32s and when production stopped in 1983 over 700 had been built and had been sold around the world.
+Demand rapidly outstripped production and, while new production facilities were built, the waiting list ran to 2 years.
+In the next decade, the Rogers' yard built 500 Contessa 32s and when production stopped in 1983, over 700 had been built and sold around the world.

-Between 1973 and 1990, an additional 87 were built under licence by J.J.
-Taylor of Canada after a hull and deck were shipped out and a set of moulds produced.
-These 'Canadian Contessas' have various production differences; the tiller was replaced with a wheel, the rig was made 3 feet taller, more GRP mouldings rather than wood were used in the interior, and a coremat cored deck replaced the solid deck.
+Between 1983 and 1990, an additional 87 were built under licence by J.J.
+Taylor of Canada after a hull and deck were shipped out and new moulds were made.
+These 'Canadian Contessas' had several production differences: the tiller was replaced with a wheel, the rig was 3 feet taller, more GRP mouldings replaced wood in the cabins and a "coremat" cored deck replaced the solid deck.

-At least two other Contessa 32s were built by MacBar Marine in Poole in 1986, and about 15 more were built between 1988 and 1995 by Mike Slack.
-In 1996, after rebuilding his bankrupt business from scratch, Jeremy Rogers was able to buy the moulds back and, after their restoration, was able to resume production of the Contessa 32 on a bespoke hand-crafted basis.
+At least 2 other Contessa 32s were built by MacBar Marine in Poole in 1986 and about 15 more were built between 1988 and 1995 by Mike Slack.
+In 1996, after rebuilding his bankrupt business from scratch, Jeremy Rogers was able to buy back the moulds, restore them and resume production on a bespoke, hand-crafted basis.

-The first of these 'new Contessas', Wild Call, was built in the same year.
-By 2010 another 20 had been built, of which the Rogers family boat, Calypso, was exhibited at the Southampton Boat Show that year.
+The first of these 'new Contessas', Wild Call, was built in 1996.
+By 2010 another 20 had been built including the Rogers' family boat, Calypso, which was exhibited at the Southampton Boat Show that year.
 A 2012 update to the specification saw the Contessa being offered in three models, the Pure, Expedition and Classic.